affilirator/thekitchen-pot/src/content/blog/forged-vs-stamped-knives.md

 As such, if you are looking for quality, you should never hesitate to buy the forged knives.
 You will use and pass them to your generations!

-### _**Anatomical Differences Between Forged and Stamped Knives**_
+### ***Anatomical Differences Between Forged and Stamped Knives***

-Like we've earlier indicated, there are several differences in the appearances of the two knife types.
+Like we’ve earlier indicated, there are several differences in the appearances of the two knife types.

 Forged knives come with a bolster and are thicker towards the handle.
-This feature ensures that you don't cut your hand easily because the blunt thicker area will prevent your hand from sliding into the sharpened section.
+This feature ensures that you don’t cut your hand easily because the blunt thicker area will prevent your hand from sliding into the sharpened section.

 Additionally, forged knives are thicker than the stamped ones.
 The thickness is occasioned by the manufacturing method.
 The forged ones are shaped from a heated bar of steel, while the stamped ones are cut from a thin steel sheet.